-2021 Except for 2020 (due to Covid-19 restrictions), for many years we’ve run a raffle to raise funds for our insurance expenses and other projects.
+2021 Except for 2020 due to Covid-19 restrictions, for many years we’ve run a raffle to raise funds for the Forestry Museum and our insurance expenses and other projects.

-For 2021 we are pleased to continue our partnership with Debra Bevaart at Tug Ghum Gallery in Lund who provides the seal head to us and sells many of the tickets.
+For 2021 we were pleased to continue our partnership with Debra Bevaart at Tug Ghum Gallery in Lund who provides the seal heads to us and sells most of the tickets.

-Tickets are $5 each, or 5 for $20, and can also be purchased at the Railroad on Sundays, Powell River Museum or from members.
+Tickets are $5 each, or 5 for $20, and can also be purchased at the Railroad on Sundays, at the PR Museum or from members.

 2019 Another successful raffle.
 708 of 800 tickets sold; profits went to the Willingdon Beach Trail insurance, and the Forestry Museum operation the draw took place at Arts Alive in the Park 18 Aug Winners Large Sealhead: Susan Bleakney Vancouver Island, Smaller Sealhead: Bev Squires, lower mainland,